JHenderson219/perfectly-ground-orders/README.md

 ### GraphQL / Apollo
  1. Front-end state management via Apollo - all the benefits of redux, and normalizer while reducing front-end code
  2. GraphQL is excellent for dealing with hierarchical data, which was a concern for this application
+ 3. Single source of truth for both local application state and remote data states

 ### React
  1. Excels at displaying data on the page using a one-way data binding, which was a great fit for this application